Sustainsys/Saml2/CONTRIBUTING.md

 Contributing
 ===========

-Kentor.AuthServices is maintained by and have mostly been developed by Kentor in Stockholm, Sweden.
-The library's source code is hosted on [github](https://github.com/KentorIT/authservices).
+Sustainsys.Saml2 is maintained by and have mostly been developed by Sustainsys in Stockholm, Sweden.
+The library's source code is hosted on [github](https://github.com/SustainsysIT/Saml2).

 When doing work on protocol features, it is recommended to consult the [official SAML specifications](https://wiki.oasis-open.org/security/FrontPage#SAMLV2.0Standard).